Close Menu

 b) Hence, as the sulphite is released as sulphur dioxide, the colour may return, as has been found when milky white sugar from a sulphitation process is stored.
 Riffer (1988) states that sulphite ions react with unsaturated carbonyl groups and some flavonoids, which shifts the light absorption out of visible wavelengths.

 c) However, Vercellotti and Clarke (1997) explain further that these new compounds remain in the liquors and can later polymerize and undergo condensation reactions to form highly colored aromatics.
-Thus, although sulphitation is often erroneously regarded as a ‘reversible’ process, some colour is in fact destroyed but new colour is later formed from the breakdown products.
+Thus, although sulphitation is often erroneously regarded as a ‘reversible’ process, some colour is in fact destroyed but the new colour is later formed from the breakdown products.

-d) There are also permanent effects of sulphitation (Chen, 1971), among them decomposition, modification or polymerization of colour compounds such as polyphenols, melanin, melanoidins and pigments.
+d) There are also permanent effects of sulphitation (Chen, 1971), among them decomposition, modification, or polymerization of colour compounds such as polyphenols, melanin, melanoidin’s and pigments.

 Precipitation Of Calcium Sulphite ( CaSO3) & its Solubility:-